minetestia/simple-woodcutter/README.md

 ## Features

 - Super simple.
-Just ~20 lines of code!
+Just ~15 lines of code (without translations, settings and privileges)!
 - Compatible with any game or mod
 - Works fine with huge trees (increase `max_distance` and `max_radius` if needed)
 - Recognizes trees and tools by their group, so it does not require any configuration
+- I you don't have the `lumberjack` permission (in multiplayer game), trees will be cut 100 times slower (you can change the default `delay` in settings)

 ## Latest update notes